 - Norman Borlaug (discovered high-yielding, disease-resistant wheat)

 Think about the hundreds of thousands of people who worked on the Apollo moon missions – one of the greatest human accomplishments in all of human history.
 These scientists, engineers and technicians were not making millions of dollars.
 Many of them would have worked for free, just to be part of the program.

 Think about the millions of U.S. soldiers who fought in World War I and II, many of whom made the ultimate sacrifice and gave their lives.
 They were paid very little, yet served with valor.

-You might think, “This is impossible”, but look at the CEO of Nike as described in Chapter 3.
+You might think “This is impossible”, but look at the CEO of Nike as described in Chapter 3.
 He makes approximately 7,000 times more than the workers who are assembling Nike shoes.
 These workers are living very much like slaves.
-If the Nike CEO and all of the shoe assemblers make the same wage, as described in this appendix, society is better off in many different ways.
-This is one of the key principles responsible for the amazing abundance produced by the new economy described in this book.
+If the Nike CEO and all of the shoe assemblers were to make the same wage, as described in this appendix, society would be better off in many different ways.
+This would be one of the key principles responsible for the amazing abundance produced by the new economy described in this book.

 Objection #5 goes something like this: “There is no reason to pay everyone in society the same wage!”
-This too is incorrect, and the reasons why it is incorrect are obvious.
+This too is incorrect.

 The new economy described in this book simply takes that inevitable reality, eliminates the concentration of wealth that is so corrosive to society, and moves the timeline forward to today for the benefit of the vast majority of the world’s citizens.

 Objection #6 goes something like this: “Doctors deserve to make $500,000 a year!
 There is no way you cannot see this!
 Doctors have to repay gigantic student loans!
 Talented doctors are rare!”
 The first thing to understand is that a doctor making $500,000 is completely different from the utter absurdity of executive salaries in the United States today.
 As pointed out in this article: